raman-sc/VASP/README.md

 ## Theory

-In order to calculate off-resonance Raman activity of a mode, one needs to compute the derivative of the polarizability (or macroscopic dielectric tensor) with respect to that normal mode coordinate: `dP/dQ`.
+In order to calculate off-resonance Raman activity of a mode, one needs to compute the derivative of the polarizability (or macroscopic dielectric tensor) with respect to that normal mode coordinate: `dP/dQ` (or `de/dQ`).
 Thus, two ingredients are required:

-1. Phonons at G-point
+ 1. Phonons at Γ-point
  2. Macroscopic dielectric tensor

+### Phonons at Γ-point
+In VASP, phonons at Γ-point can be computed either using finite displacements: `IBRION=5` or `IBRION=6`; or density functional perturbation theory (DFPT): `IBRION=7` or `IBRION=8`.
+Only finite displacements are available when hybrid functional is employed.

+### Macroscopic dielectric tensor
+In VASP, macroscopic dielectric tensor can be computed using either DFPT: `LEPSILON=.TRUE.` or from frequency dependent dielectric matrix calculation: `LOPTICS=.TRUE.`.
+In the latter case, hybrids functionals could be employed.

 ## Changelog